-- DCIM Folder

-Folder that contains all of the camera files
+DCIM Folder Folder that contains all of the camera files

-- Recording Folder

-Folder that contains files recorded with the camera
+Recording Folder Folder that contains files recorded with the camera

-- Image File

-File of an image shot with the camera.
+Image File File of an image shot with the camera.
 Extension is "JPG".

-- Movie File

-File of a movie shot with the camera.
-Extension is "AVI".
+Movie File File of a movie shot with the camera.
+Extension is "MOV".

-- Audio File

-Audio recording file.
+Audio File Audio recording file.
 Extension is "WAV".

-- Audio Snapshot Image File Image file of an audio snapshot.
+Audio Snapshot Image File Image file of an audio snapshot.
 Extension is "JPG".

-- Audio Snapshot Audio File

-Audio recording file of an audio snapshot.
-Extension is "WAV".
+Audio Snapshot Audio File Audio recording file of an audio snapshot.
+Extension is "WAV"

 - DPOF File Folder

 Folder that contains DPOF files, etc.

+- BEST SHOT Folder

-- Folder that contains BEST SHOT user setup files
+Folder that contains BEST SHOT user setup files

-User Setup File File of a BEST SHOT user setup
+- User Setup File

+File of a BEST SHOT user setup
-BEST SHOT Folder

 - FAVORITE Folder

 Folder that contains Favorites image files.
-Size of images is

-320 × 240 pixels.
+Size of images is 320 x 240 pixels.

+- Family Face Recognition Folder

+Folder that contains face members recorded for family members.
+Any manipulation of the data in the "FAMILY" folder can cause the camera to stop operating properly.
+Never delete or edit any data in the "FAMILY" folder.

+- Background Music Folder

+Folder created when you switch to your own choice of

+background music.

 - Startup Screen File

 File for storing the startup screen image.
 This file is created

 when you specify an image for use as the startup screen

 image.

-Supported Image Files
+■ Supported Image Files